-710 2009, CA ET A, 2019).
-The enology of these cancers is inkery to proceed via a mechanism involving 711 persistent irritation of the target tissues from high local concentrations of liquid ethanol followed by in consumer products does not pose a cancer hazard.
+2009; CA EPA, 2013).
+The etiology of these cancers is likely to proceed via a mechanism involving to the lack of genotoxicity, it has been concluded that occupational exposure to ethanol and use of ethanol in consumer products does not pose a cancer hazard.
 The potential for ethanol-induced carcinogenesis is summarized in the 2009 Occupational Exposure Risk Assessment (Bevan, 2009):